A light- and heat-seeking vine-inspired robot with material-level responsiveness: Conclusions and Discussion

-This work demonstrates the design, testing, modeling, and deployment of a heat-sensing vine-inspired robot capable of autonomous thermotropic motion.
-The robot makes use of a central pneumatically-pressurized spine for support and to drive eversion, while all sensing, control and actuation is achieved locally at a material level without central control or human intervention.
-We present models of the mechanical and heat transfer properties of the robot with sufficient resolution to describe the robot’s kinematic response to an external heat source.
-These models are validated through experimental analysis of heat-activated sPAMs, which are then incorporated into a soft robot capable of heat-sensing and thermotropic motion in unknown environments.
+This work demonstrates the design, testing, modeling, and deployment of a light- and heat-seeking vine-inspired robot capable of autonomous motion toward a light or heat source.
+The robot makes use of a central pneumatically-pressurized spine for support and to drive eversion, while embedded material-level responsiveness in the PPSAs control direction of motion.
+We presented a semi-empirical model of the robot with sufficient resolution to capture the trends of the robot’s kinematic response to an external light source.
+This model was validated through experimental analysis of the pose in a simple IR light field.
+We quantified the ability of the robot to reach a target given different offsets, showed its ability to interact with obstacles and navigate around them, and demonstrated its ability to track the sun.
+Further, we showed multiple robots exhibiting light-seeking steering toward the same or different light sources.

-In the current iteration, the response of the robot is relatively slow.
-A heat source, such as a fire, would have much higher heat flux at equivalent or even greater distances, resulting in much faster response times.
-Materials with higher melting temperatures would need to be used in such cases.
-Another possible variation of the proposed design is to use carbon dioxide as the working fluid.
-Carbon dioxide absorbs strongly at the wavelengths emitted by fire, meaning the robot could selectively sense fire rather than other hot objects \cite{linares2015gas}.
+A natural application of the light- and heat-seeking robots is firefighting.
+While the presented concept is too slow and imprecise for fast-acting flaming fires such as house fires, it shows promise for slow acting smoldering (i.e., flameless combustion) fires, such as peat and coal seam fires and the remnants of flaming building and forest fires.
+These fires often persist long after the initial flaming fire and can last for years in some cases.
+For example, the debris of the World Trade Center burned for over 3 months \cite{Rein2016} and Burning Mountain in Australia, a coal seam fire, has been burning for about 6000 years \cite{smolderFire}.

+Current firefighting methods for these fires are inefficient.
+Water is applied over large areas because the problem areas are difficult to locate and can occur in multiple areas.
+Additionally, subsurface structures such as soil pipes can divert water away from them.
+As a result, these fires need significant amounts of water to fully extinguish \cite{smolderFire}.

+Climate change increases the importance of fighting these fires.
+Globally, peat and other organic soils store more carbon than the world's forests, and if burned, will release centuries of accumulated carbon into the atmosphere.
+Rising temperatures dry out these soils, making fires more likely \cite{smolderFire}; thus, improved firefighting methods are needed to mitigate potential climate impacts.

+One potential solution is to have future versions of our vine robots navigate the natural pipe network in soils, the voids in rubble, or obstacles more generally, to find hot spots and deliver fire suppression agents.
+The more targeted approach might reduce the firefighting time significantly.

+Obviously, the current iteration is far from ready.
+Firefighting versions will encounter temperatures up to \SI{700}{\celsius} and need to be much longer and agile and responsive enough to traverse through obstacle-strewn environments or peat pipe networks efficiently \cite{smolderFire}.